Center InformationTheresa Bass-Goldman

-Guada Respicio, M.D. earned a B.S. degree in Nursing and an M.S. in Health Evaluation Sciences from the University of Virginia, Charlottesville, VA.
+Dr. Respicio, earned a BS degree in nursing and an MS in health evaluation sciences from the University of Virginia, Charlottesville, Va.
 During her undergraduate years, Dr. Respicio was tapped for membership in Phi Eta Sigma Freshman Honor Society, Golden Key National Honor Society and Sigma Theta Tau International Honor Society.
 She graduated from St. George’s University School of Medicine, Grenada in 2004.
-Dr. Respicio completed her internship and residency in Internal Medicine at the University of Connecticut, Farmington, CT in 2007.
-She was awarded the Philip T. Goldenberg, MD Award for Leadership in 2007.
-She then served as Chief Medical Resident until 2008.
-In 2010, she completed her rheumatology fellowship at the University of California, San Francisco, CA.
+Dr. Respicio completed her internship and residency in internal medicine at the University of Connecticut, Farmington, Conn., in 2007.
+She was awarded the Philip T. Goldenberg, MD, Award for Leadership in 2007.
+She then served as chief medical resident until 2008.
+In 2010, she completed her rheumatology fellowship at the University of California, San Francisco.

 Dr. Respicio is a member of the American College of Rheumatology and The American College of Physicians.

 Justin Peng, MD, FACR

 Dr. Peng earned a BS degree in physiological science from the University of California, Los Angeles, in 1998, and his master of arts in medical sciences at Boston University Graduate Medical Sciences in 2001.
 In 2005, he received his medical degree from Boston University School of Medicine.
 Dr. Peng completed his internship and residency in internal medicine at Georgetown University Hospital in Washington, DC, in 2008.
 In 2011, he completed his rheumatology fellowship at the University of California, Los Angeles.